nijatmazanli/Monitor-Managed-mode-changer/README.md

    ```

 2. Then run the code ```bash ./monitor-mode.py```
+Note :: You can add shostcut to system using this commmand ```bash sudo cp monitor-mode.py /usr/bin```
 ## Modes (manual or cli)

 We have two modes.
 You can see these in help menu